 SMBC makes active use of credit derivatives, loan asset sales, and other instruments to proactively and flexibly manage its portfolio to stabilize credit risk.

-(4) Self-Assessment, Asset Write-Offs and Provisions, and Disclosure of Problem Assets
+(4) Self-Assessment, Asset Write-Offs and Provisions, and Disclosure of Problem Assets borrower's ability to fulfill debt obligations, and the obligor grade criteria are consistent with the categories used in self-assessment.

 (a) Self-Assessment